-Violation Guidelines for Determi Automatic Failure of the Safety Audit § 382.115(a)/ § 382.115(b) - Failing to implement an alcohol and/or Single occurrence. controlled substances testing program (domestic and foreign motor carriers, respectively). § 382.201 - Using a driver known to have an alcohol content of 0.04 or Single occurrence. greater to perform a safety-sensitive function. § 382.211 - Using a driver who has refused to submit to an alcohol or Single occurrence controlled substances test required under Part 382. § 382.215 - Using a driver known to have tested positive for a controlled Single occurrence. substance. § 382.305 - Failing to implement a random controlled substances Single occurrence. and/or alcohol testing program. § 383.3(a)/ § 383.23(a) - Knowingly using a driver who does not Single occurrence. possess a valid CDL. § 383.37(a) - Knowingly allowing, requiring, permitting, or authorizing an Single occurrence. employee with a commercial driver's license which is suspended, revoked, or canceled by a State or who is disqualified to operate a commercial motor vehicle. § 383.51(a) - Knowingly allowing, requiring, permitting, or authorizing Single occurrence. a driver to drive who is disqualified to drive a commercial motor vehicle.
-This violation refers to a driver operating a CMV as defined under § 383.5. § 387.7(a) - Operating a motor vehicle without having in effect the required Single occurrence. minimum levels of financial responsibility coverage. § 387.31(a) - Operating a passenger carrying vehicle without having in effect the Single occurrence. required minimum levels of financial responsibility. § 391.11(b)(4) - Knowingly using a physically unqualified driver.
+Violation Guidelines for Determining Automatic Failure of the Safety Audit § 382.115(a)/ § 382.115(b) - Failing to implement an alcohol and/or controlled substances testing program (domestic and foreign motor carriers, respectively).
+Single occurrence. § 382.201 - Using a driver known to have an alcohol content of 0.04 or greater to perform a safety-sensitive function.
+Single occurrence. § 382.211 - Using a driver who has refused to submit to an alcohol or controlled substances test required under Part 382.
+Single occurrence § 382.215 - Using a driver known to have tested positive for a controlled substance.
+Single occurrence. § 382.305 - Failing to implement a random controlled substances and/or alcohol testing program.
+Single occurrence. § 383.3(a)/ § 383.23(a) - Knowingly using a driver who does not possess a valid CDL.
+Single occurrence. § 383.37(a) - Knowingly allowing, requiring, permitting, or authorizing an employee with a commercial driver's license which is suspended, revoked, or canceled by a State or who is disqualified to operate a commercial motor vehicle.
+Single occurrence. § 383.51(a) - Knowingly allowing, requiring, permitting, or authorizing a driver to drive who is disqualified to drive a commercial motor vehicle.
 Single occurrence.
-This violation refers to a driv operating a CMV as defi ned under § 390.5 § 391.15(a) - Knowingly using a disqualified driver Single occurrence. § 395.8(a) - Failing to require a driver to make a record of duty status.
-Requires a violation · t threshold (51% or more of averaged to the examined records) to tri automatic failure. ggei § 396.9(c)(2) - Requiring or permitting the operation of a commercial motor Single occurrence. vehicle declared "out-of-service" before repairs are made. § 396.11(c)-Failing to correct out-of-service defects listed by driver in a driver Single occurrence. vehicle inspection report before the vehicle is operated again. § 396.17(a)- Using a commercial motor vehicle not periodically inspected.
-Requires a violation threshold (51% or more) of examined records) to tri automatic failure.
-00-1
+This violation refers to a driver operating a CMV as defined under § 383.5. § 387.7(a) - Operating a motor vehicle without having in effect the required minimum levels of financial responsibility coverage.
+Single occurrence. § 387.31(a) - Operating a passenger carrying vehicle without having in effect the required minimum levels of financial responsibility.
+Single occurrence. § 391.11(b)(4) - Knowingly using a physically unqualified driver.
+Single occurrence.
+This violation refers to a driver operating a CMV as defined under § 390.5 § 391.15(a) - Knowingly using a disqualified driver Single occurrence. § 395.8(a) - Failing to require a driver to make a record of duty status.
+Requires a violation threshold (51% or more of examined records) to trigger automatic failure. § 396.9(c)(2) - Requiring or permitting the operation of a commercial motor vehicle declared "out-of-service" before repairs are made.
+Single occurrence. § 396.11(c)-Failing to correct out-of-service defects listed by driver in a driver vehicle inspection report before the vehicle is operated again.
+Single occurrence. § 396.17(a)- Using a commercial motor vehicle not periodically inspected.
+Requires a violation threshold (51% or more of examined records) to trigger automatic failure.